 As you move through the exercise, you may want to look into one of your partner’s eyes, then the other, to get a closer look – especially if this is a new experience for one or both of you.

-Do your best to keep each eye focused on the eye directly across from your partner, as darting eyes can be distracting for the person you are eye gazing with.
+Do your best to keep each eye focused on the eye directly across from you.
+Darting eyes can be distracting for the other person.

-Some couples may find it helpful to set a timer during this exercise – others may find it distracting.
-However, if you and your partner prefer to time things out, aim for around three to five minutes of eye gazing each time for best results.
+Some couples may find it helpful to set a timer during this exercise, but others may find it distracting.
+However, if you and your partner prefer to time things out, aim for about three to five minutes of eye gazing for best results.

-Taking two or three deep breaths at the close of the eye gazing exercise helps keep things from ending too abruptly.
+Taking two or three deep breaths at the close of the eye-gazing exercise helps to keep things from ending too abruptly.
 Breathe in and out together, and try to time your breathing to your partner’s once you’ve finished eye gazing.

-Eye gazing can be a powerful tool to connect two people when performed regularly and with intention.
-It helps strengthen relationships and increase feelings of connection and closeness.
-If you or your partner struggle when first trying eye gazing, try not to take it too personally, as this can be an intensely intimate practice to engage with.
+When performed regularly and with intention, eye gazing can be a powerful tool to connect two people.
+It helps to strengthen relationships and increase feelings of connection and closeness.
+If you or your partner struggle when first attempting eye gazing, try not to take it too personally.
+This can be an intensely intimate practice.